 Fuzzy Matching Software: How It Works and What to Look For

-Fuzzy matching software identifies records that are similar but not identical by applying string similarity algorithms to compare field values and produce a match confidence score.
-Unlike exact matching, which needs identical field values to declare a match, fuzzy matching catches the typos, nickname variations, abbreviation differences, and formatting inconsistencies that make one real-world entity show up as several different records.
-It's the core technology behind enterprise data deduplication and entity resolution.
+Fuzzy matching software identifies records that are similar but not identical by applying string-similarity algorithms to compare field values and produce a match confidence score.
+Unlike exact matching, which requires identical values to declare a match, fuzzy matching catches typos, nickname variations, abbreviation differences, and formatting inconsistencies that make one real-world entity appear as several records.
+It is the core technology behind data deduplication, customer record unification, and entity resolution.

 Key Takeaways